bschaeffer/getopti/README.md

 The first array (`$results[0]`) is populated with all the matched options from the command-line argument.
 The second (`$results[1]`) contains all the options that the parser was not able to match with any rules.

-The default is behavior due to the fact that some CLI applications might prefer to know in what order the options were called, exactly what flag was used... etc. If you do not care, the variable `$opts->options` (or passing `TRUE` as a second parameter to `$opts->parse()`) will return a flattened, smartly populated array of options regardless of whether they were included in the arguments or not. *This method does not return the non-options*.
+This is the default behavior due to the fact that some CLI applications might prefer to know in what order the options were called, exactly what flag was used... etc. If you do not care, the variable `$opts->options` (or passing `TRUE` as a second parameter to `$opts->parse()`) will return a flattened, smartly populated array of options regardless of whether they were included in the arguments or not. *This method does not return the non-options*.
 For example:

     array(
       'name'    => array('filename.txt'),